Turning mobile phones into 3D scanners

 the efficiency of the developed algorithms, which are addressed by leveraging all computational resources available on-board like

 multiple CPU cores and a GPU.
 Furthermore, we exploit the information provided by the inertial sensors, that modern mobile devices

 are equipped with, to promote the camera motion tracking but also to estimate the metric scale of the captured scene.

 Special thanks to Helen Oleynikova and Olivier Saurer.

-While we are not yet ready to release our App publicly, we are working hard towards this.
+While we are not yet ready to release our technology publicly, we are working hard to do so.
 If you would like to remain informed of our progress, please complete the following form: